-A second degree type I AV block occurs when conduction within the AV node itself is delayed in this progressive manner.
-It does not necessarily indicate intrinsic conduction disease and rarely requires a pacemaker to be implanted.
-A second degree type I AV block can be caused by AV blocking medications or increased vagal tone.
-AV nodal ischemia during an inferior MI can cause AV nodal blocks as well.
+A second-degree type I AV block occurs when conduction within the AV node itself is delayed in this progressive manner.
+It does not necessarily indicate intrinsic conduction disease, and rarely requires a pacemaker to be implanted.
+A second-degree type I AV block can be caused by AV blocking medications or increased vagal tone.
+AV nodal ischemia during an inferior MI can cause AV nodal blocks, as well.

 Note that if every second P wave is not conducted, there will not be enough time to see PR prolongation.
-This is called 2:1 AV block as depicted below:
+This is called 2:1 AV block, as depicted below:

-When 2:1 AV block is present, the rhythm may be second degree type I or second degree type II AV block.
+When 2:1 AV block is present, the rhythm may be second-degree type I or second-degree type II AV block.
 Exercising the patient will increase AV nodal conduction and help distinguish these two.
-If second degree type I AV block is present, then the heart rate will increase and the progressive prolongation of PR intervals prior to a non-conducted P wave will be apparent.
-If second degree type II AV block is present, there may be no change with exercise.
+If second-degree type I AV block is present, then the heart rate will increase and the progressive prolongation of PR intervals prior to a non-conducted P wave will be apparent.
+If second-degree type II AV block is present, there may be no change with exercise.

-1. Surawicz B et al. ACC/AHA recommendations for the standardization and interpretation of the electrocardiogram.
-Circulation.
+1. Surawicz B, et al. Circulation.
 2009;119:e235-240.